The Ultimate Bearded Dragon Care Sheet

 A basking platform is a place right underneath the basking light that can hold heat, so the bearded dragon can sunbathe on it for warmth.
 It can simply be a rock, a tree branch or you can combine by placing the hide right beneath the basking light and the bearded dragon can just rest on top of the hide.
 If your basking platform is a rock or a hide, choose the dark rocks since they absorb heat better and they will stay warm to the touch.
 Bearded dragon once laying on it can get warmer.

 The most important point of the bearded dragon tank is that it mimics the reptile’s natural habitat.
 So you should not let the poor creature has to keep looking at the blank white wall all the time.
-Get a scenario background for your tank so the bearded dragon can feel like it is living in a desert.
+Get a scenario background for your tank.
 Many bearded dragon owners claim that their dragons are happier with a background.
 Click here to see our favourite backgrounds!

 Bearded Dragons Diet